Pūahoaho: Clarity around Pharmac’s priority lists

 In July 2021, Pharmac began sharing its priority lists in alphabetical order.
 These lists show all funding applications for medicines which have been assessed but not yet funded.

-Every year Pharmac receives about 85 funding applications to consider.
-Some of these are for new medicines, and some are applications to widen access to already funded medicines.
+Every year Pharmac receives about 85 funding applications to consider from healthcare practioners, patient advocacy groups and suppliers.
+Some of these are for new medicines, and some are applications to widen access to medicines that are already funded.

 - only funded if cost neutral or cost saving